ubc-cpsc455-2024S/project-29_abd/README.md

 # Above and Beyond

 - Integrated google maps API which was a new technology to our entire team.
-This required a lot of research and team coversations on how the implementation would be handeled and done
+This required a lot of research and team coversations on how the implementation would be handeled and done.
-- NEED TO ADD HERE, how did we do this, why is it important to our team

 # Next Steps